VandenboschVincent/ICalendarNet/README.md

  - [x] Serialization
  - [x] Deserialization
  - [x] RFC 5545 compliancy
- - [ ] Make it easier to create/edit occorency
+ - [ ] Make it easier to create/edit occurency
  - [ ] Make it easier to create/edit alarms

 ## How to use: